coderefinery/coderefinery.org/_posts/2020-04-24-rebase-vs-merge.md

 ![First rebase tree]({{_site.baseurl }}/assets/img/blogs/rebase_vs_merge/image_02.png "git commit tree after rebase"){:class="img-responsive" style="max-width:100%"}

 Checking out `master` again, we can merge `feature_A` with `master`.
 The merge will by default be a fast-forward.
 We end up with a linear history, which many find attractive as it is easy to follow.
+The disadvantage is that we rewrite the history as the commit hashes changes.

 ![FF-merge tree]({{_site.baseurl }}/assets/img/blogs/rebase_vs_merge/image_03.png "git commit tree after fast-forward merge"){:class="img-responsive" style="max-width:100%"}